escalonn/mm_notes/readme.txt

 getting assets
     https://medieval-merge-game-fanbase.fandom.com/wiki/How_To:_View_Game_Assets
-    the .net 6 version of assetstudio is bugged, use .net framework version the text assets appear to be in base64 and encrypted converting images
+    the .net 6 version of assetstudio is bugged, use .net framework version get the apk from the /data/app folder open it in assetstudio
+    the text assets appear to be in base64 and encrypted converting images
     https://medieval-merge-game-fanbase.fandom.com/wiki/How_To:_Format_Images